stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 We were initially excited about `xmap` when we first encountered it, but 1) they seem to be deprioritizing it (in favor of `pjit`) and 2) ultimately `xmap` can be confusing because you write non-named code for positional axes, then add names "outside" of the main model code itself.
 Ultimately, we found it harder reason about this mixed positional/named code (where the axis names are implicit) than just using names the whole way through.
+That said, `xmap`'s mapping between "semantic" and "physical" axes as the basis for parallelism is the inspiration for how we do parallelism in Haliax.

 Flax supports a logical-to-physical axis mapping thing similar to what's in Haliax.
 However, the arrays don't carry around their axis names, so you have to remember them and pass them in manually when doing partitioning for data parallelism,